transcom/mymove/src/utils/test/factories/README.md

 ### Build and post-build

 Factories generate data in two phases, the build and the post-build.
 Most values can be generated in the build phase.
-Use postBuild when the value of one field should be generated contingent upon the value of another.
+Use postBuild when the value of one field should be based on the value of another generated value.

 ### Fields

 The fields object defines the structure and values of the object your factory will return.
+This happens at build time.
 Values of this object can be literals, functions, or another object containing either.

 ```javascript
   [BASE_OBJECT.FIELDS]: {